 Spreading the word

 There’s no rule that says you have to promote an open source project when you launch.
 There are many fulfilling reasons to work in open source that have nothing to do with popularity.
-If you are hoping others will find and use your open source project, however, it’s time to tell everybody about your hard work!
+Instead of hoping others will find and use your open source project, you have to spread the word about your hard work!

 Figure out your message